 QUICK TAKES: Kentucky vs. Missouri

-In our regular postgame feature, the Cats Illustrated staff offers its first impressions from Kentucky's 83-56 win over Missouri on Wednesday night at Rupp Arena in the SEC opener...
+In our regular postgame feature, the Cats Illustrated staff offers its first impressions from Kentucky's win over High Point on Wednesday night at Rupp Arena in Tubby Smith's return to Lexington ...

 JUSTIN ROWLAND: